 However, one day, the new owners noted that Sinatra was breathing harder than usual, and Little Red was beginning to lose weight.
 Devastation struck when they discovered that both were infected with the feline leukemia virus.
 Little Red succumbed to leukemia within three weeks, and Sinatra followed a month later, succumbing to lymphoma, a type of cancer, in his chest.
 It was a crushing blow to people who prided themselves in caring for their pets.

-In 1986, a vaccine for the feline leukemia virus was just coming onto the market.
+In 1986, a vaccine for feline leukemia virus had just entered the market.
 It was known to have side effects – fever, lethargy, inappetence.
 However, as vaccine adoption became more widespread and the vaccine improved, veterinarians noted something unique – the rate of certain cancers, especially those in young cats, plummeted.
 Further study revealed the reason: the use of vaccines against FeLV.

-Talk to any veterinary cancer researcher about cancer in cats.
-They often speak of the “pre-FeLV vaccine time” and the “after times.”
-FeLV infection was a significant driver of developing lymphoma and other blood cancers in cats.
-However, the feline leukemia vaccine's effectiveness in reducing this cancer has been astounding.
-Interestingly, before vaccination against feline leukemia virus, the age of cats diagnosed with lymphoma averaged 3 to 5 years.
-In the era following the feline leukemia vaccine, retrovirus testing is still conducted on cats, but finding them is uncommon.
-The type of cancer most common in cats also has trended toward GI lymphoma, and the age at diagnosis is much older, often 10 to 12 years of age.
+Talk to any veterinary cancer researcher about cancer in cats, and they often speak of the “pre-FeLV vaccine time” and the “after times.”
+FeLV infection was a significant driver for the development of lymphoma and other blood cancers in cats.
+The feline leukemia vaccine's effectiveness in reducing this cancer has been astounding.
+Before FeLV vaccination became widespread, the average age of lymphoma diagnosis in cats was 3 to 5 years.
+In the era following the introduction of the feline leukemia vaccine, the incidence of FeLV infection has decreased significantly.

 Of course, cats still get all types of cancer, but the remarkable success of the FeLV vaccine continues to spur research looking for other cancer-causing viruses in cats and other species, too.